-- Board Member - Non-Executive Board Member, Independent Member - Member in the Policies, Nominations and Governance Committee and the Audit, Compliance & Risk Committee - Date of Appointment on Board: March 16, 2020 - Education: Bachelor's degree in Industrial Engineering from Bradley University, USA - Experience: He held several previous administrative positions, including General Manager, Qatar Manufacturing Industries Company; Assistant Secretary General, Gulf Organization for Industrial Consulting; Director, Industrial Affairs at the Ministry of Industry - Other Board Memberships: Member of the Board of Directors of Qatar Industrial Manufacturing Company, and Member of the Board of Directors of Qatar Oman Investment Company - Direct Ownership: 4,000,000 shares; i.e. 0.13% as at December 31, 2021 & 7,500,000 shares; i.e. 0.24% as at December 31, 2020 - Attendance: Attended five Board meetings
+- Board Member - Non-Executive Board Member, Independent Member - Member in the Policies, Nominations and Governance Committee and the Audit, Compliance & Risk Committee - Date of Appointment on Board: March 16, 2020 - Education: Bachelor's degree in Industrial Engineering from Bradley University USA - Experience: He held several previous administrative positions, including General Manager of Qatar Manufacturing Industries Company, Assistant Secretary General at the Gulf Organization for Industrial Consulting, Director of Industrial Affairs at the Ministry of Industry - Other Board Membership: Member of the Board of Directors of Qatar Industrial Manufacturing Company, and Member of the Board of Directors of Qatar Oman Investment Company - Direct Ownership: 7,750,000 shares; i.e. 0.25% as at December 31, 2022 & 4,000,000 shares; i.e. 0.13% as at December 31, 2021 - Attendance: Attended Six Board meetings